 - A Microcks Postman runtime (

-microcks-postman-runtime) that allow the execution of Postman Collection tests and calls back Microcks for storing results,
+microcks-postman-runtime) that allows the execution of Postman Collection tests and calls back Microcks for storing results,

 - A Keycloak instance that holds the authentication mechanisms and identity provider integration.

 The schema below illustrates this architecture and the relations between components.
-You’ll see that users are accessing the main
+You’ll see that users access the main

 webapp either from their browser to see the console or from the CLI or any other application using the API endpoints.